ava-labs/avalanchego/vms/platformvm/state/README.md

-# Platform VM database layout
+#  PlatformVM database layout

-In platform VM, database layout is as follows:
+The PlatformVM's database layout is as follows:

 ```
   VMDB